Billy Leech: Career

 Leech played for local sides Newcastle White Star and Newcastle Swifts before joining London side Tottenham Hotspur.
 He left "Spurs" in June 1899 to join Burslem Port Vale back in his native Staffordshire.
-He made his Vale debut in a 2–0 loss to Leicester Fosse at Filbert Street on 30 September, and became a regular first team player from the following month.
+He made his Vale debut in a 2–0 loss to Leicester Fosse at Filbert Street on 30 September.
+He became a regular first-team player the following month.
 He made 26 Second Division and four FA Cup appearances in the 1899–1900 campaign, scoring once in a 4–0 win over Chesterfield at Saltergate (Howard Harvey claimed the other three).

-After one season at Burslem Port Vale, Leech joined local rivals Stoke in the First Division, and he took over the centre half position from the injured Edward Parsons.
+After one season at Burslem Port Vale, Leech joined local rivals Stoke in the First Division.
+He took over the centre-half position from the injured Edward Parsons.
 He played in 36 matches for the "Potters" in 1900–01, scoring twice against Derby County and West Bromwich Albion.
-His run in the first team was ended in February 1902 after breaking his leg against Nottingham Forest in the FA Cup, and he was allowed to leave the club.
+His run in the first-team was ended in February 1902 after breaking his leg against Nottingham Forest in the FA Cup.
+He was allowed to leave the club.

-It took him more than a year to recover from his injury, and in July 1903 he signed for Southern League side Plymouth Argyle.
-He spent three seasons with the "Pilgrims", making between 49 and 52 appearances in each season.
-In total, he scored seven goals in 151 league and cup games at Home Park.
+It took him more than a year to recover from his injury, and in July 1903, he signed for Southern League side Plymouth Argyle.
+He spent three seasons with the "Pilgrims", making between 49 and 52 appearances each season.
+He scored seven goals in 151 league and cup games at Home Park.
 The club's handbook at the time described him as "No comment needed!
 The one and only Leech.
 A pocket champion, admired on the stand side and elsewhere in the Three Towns.
 'Nuf sed'."
-He then returned to the Football League with Leicester Fosse, becoming a first team regular in the 1906–07 and 1907–08 campaigns, as the "Foxes" won promotion out of the Second Division in 1908.
-He then became an assistant trainer at the club, until his retirement in 1911.
+He then returned to the Football League with Leicester Fosse, becoming a first-team regular in the 1906–07 and 1907–08 campaigns, as the "Foxes" won promotion out of the Second Division in 1908.
+He then became an assistant trainer at the club until his retirement in 1911.